nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 optional negotiated application-layer delays on either the server or the client side.

+XXX: mention the utility of the C struct representation as input to an optimization problem, such as GAN/GA.

 ## 2. Creating a New Padding Machine

 This section explains how to use the existing mechanisms in Tor to define a